skalahonza/TidepoolToNightScoutSync/README.md

 # Tidepool to NightScout sync tool
 This tool helps syncing data from **Tidepool** to **NightScout**.
-Currently normal bolus, carbs, physical activity, basal schedules, bg targets, carb ratios and insulin sensitivities are supported.
+Currently normal bolus, combo bolus, carbs, physical activity, basal schedules, bg targets, carb ratios and insulin sensitivities are supported.
 ![Sync](Images/sync.PNG)

 ## What is Tidepool